-For the year ended December 31, 2011
+For the period ended March 31, 2012

-April 17, 2012
+May 29, 2012

-The following Management's Discussion and Analysis ("MD&A") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company, should be read in conjunction with the financial statements including the notes thereto for the years ended December 31, 2011 and 2010 (the "Financial Statements").
+The following management's discussion and analysis ("MD&A") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company, should be read in conjunction with the unaudited condensed interim financial statements including the notes thereto for the three months ended March 31, 2012, and the audited financial statements including the notes thereto for the years ended December 31, 2011 and 2010 (the "Financial Statements").

 The Financial Statements are presented in accordance with Canadian generally accepted accounting principles ("GAAP") which were revised to incorporate International Financial Reporting Standards ("IFRS").
 Abacus' accounting policies are described in Note 3 of the Financial Statements.
-These Financial Statements, together with this MD&A dated April 17, 2011, are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to potential future performance.
+These Financial Statements, together with this MD&A dated May 29, 2012, are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to potential future performance.
 All dollar amounts are in Canadian dollars unless otherwise noted.